Back to Blog

 The Paper Log Problem

 Most boat owners keep a paper logbook β€” or nothing at all.
-We get it.
 The logbook sits in a waterproof bag under the helm, gets wet once, and migrates to a shelf in the garage.

-But boat expenses walk a different path than car expenses.
-They're seasonal, irregular, high-variance, and often cash-on-the-dock.
+Boat expenses are seasonal, irregular, high-variance, and often cash-on-the-dock.
 Without a record, you genuinely have no idea what your vessel costs you per year.

 What a Digital Log Changes

 You see what you actually spent.
-Not a rough guess, not the number you told your spouse β€” the real number, broken down by category.
+Not a rough guess β€” the real number, broken down by category.

 You build an insurance record.
-If your boat is damaged or stolen, a detailed digital maintenance record substantially supports your claim.
-Courts and adjusters love paper trails; they love digital ones more.
+A detailed digital maintenance record substantially supports your claim.

 What to Log